 While these combinations offer a great way to see more of Tuscany in one day, they definitely make for a very long day of sightseeing!

-Here are some top-rated tour options departing from Siena:
+Here are some top-rated tour options departing from Siena if you are interested:

 These tours are perfect if you want someone else to handle the logistics and don’t mind a packed itinerary.
-If you prefer a more relaxed pace to really soak in San Gimignano’s medieval charm, the direct bus might be your better bet.
+If you prefer a more relaxed pace and not having to follow a group around, the direct bus is better for you.

 Top Things To Do In San Gimignano